-Since the 17th century, other reductions of the work has been created, including the present bronze, which dates to the late 19th century.
+Since the 17th century, other reductions of the work have been created, including the present bronze, which dates to the late 19th century.
 Parisian bronziers such as Henri Dasson and Alfred Beurdeley were among the important makers who re-created the sculpture during this period, and this could have come from their workshops.
-It is a stunning ode to this great monarch, reflection the glory of his reign and the glory of France.
+It is a stunning ode to this great monarch, reflecting the glory of his reign and the glory of France.

-The archetype of absolutism in royalty, the 72-year reign of Louis XIV, the longest in European history, not only enhanced the power of the monarchy, but catapulted France to become the most powerful nation in Europe.
+The archetype of absolutism in royalty, the 72-year reign of Louis XIV, the longest in European history, not only enhanced the power of the monarchy but catapulted France to become the most powerful nation in Europe.
 Louis XIV built Versailles during his reign to reflect the grandeur of the King and his court which ruled under the belief, "One King, One Law, One Faith."
 The period during which he served as King of France became known as "The Age of Louis XIV."